-100 Introduction to Design and 3 Credit Hours Construction 4 Billable Contact Hours Prerequisite: RDG 090 or qualifying score on accepted placement tests
+100 Introduction to Design and Construction 3 Credit Hours 4 Billable Contact Hours

 Based on experiences in the field of architecture and construction, this course explores the work of architects and their relationships with the various supporting technicians.
 Consideration is given to historical, aesthetic, functional, structural and economic aspects of design.